Tips and Tricks

 About the Author

 Others collect quilts, but Donna Marcinkowski DeSoto is a collector of quilters.
 She promotes camaraderie among the unsuspecting with subtle nudges to come have a look, open invitations to join in group quilting challenges, and all-out harangues to drop everything and join in the fun.
 DeSoto's artwork has been exhibited at local and national venues, universities, hospitals, healing and charity projects, and in private residences.
-Her work has been featured in magazines and books, and she is also the author of Inspired by the Beatles: An Art Quilt Challenge.
-She cherishes memories of the many National Parks she has visited.
+Her work has been featured in magazines and books.

 |© Regina Grewe, Kamen